whitneyburton/portfolios/students/1511/erinna-chen/20160122-erinna-chen-m1.markdown

 * Reach out to more people outside of Turing
 * Actively budget time in order to better separate academic requirements, personal development, and personal life
 * Get back on the exercise train
-* Push forward on some personal projects: lambda calculus, machine learning, blog, learning another language (elixir, python?)
+* Push forward on some personal projects: lambda calculus, machine learning, blog, learning another language (elixir, python?, kafka)
-* Generally be more active in effectively utilizing the time I have at Turing
+* Generally be more active in effectively utilizing the time/resources I have at Turing

 ## Review